 Troost ILead develops and delivers the Faculty’s graduate leadership courses.
 These courses are open to all MEng, MASc and PhD students:

-- APS 1029H – The Science of Emotional Intelligence and its Application to Leadership
+- TEP1029H (formerly APS1029H) – The Science of Emotional Intelligence and its Application to Leadership

-- APS 1030H – Engineering Careers: Theories and Strategies to Manage your Career for the Future
+- TEP1030H (formerly APS1030H) – Engineering Careers: Theories and Strategies to Manage your Career for the Future

-MEng certificate in Entrepreneurship, Leadership, Innovation & Technology in Engineering (ELITE)
+MEng Emphasis in Entrepreneurship, Leadership, Innovation & Technology in Engineering (ELITE)

-MEng students can take graduate-level leadership courses through Troost ILead toward the ELITE certificate.
-This certificate is specifically designed for those engineers who wish to take on a leadership role in their work environments — whether by learning to better motivate teams, foster and manage innovation or by embracing global opportunities.
+MEng students can take graduate-level leadership courses through Troost ILead toward the Emphasis in ELITE .
+This Emphasis is specifically designed for those engineers who wish to take on a leadership role in their work environments — whether by learning to better motivate teams, foster and manage innovation or by embracing global opportunities.

 Troost ILead offers two programs to help engineering graduate students increase self-awareness and career readiness: Grad PACS and OPTIONS Program.
 Read more about both on the Career Development page.